Vladiksssy/Safety-control-system/README.md

 Manages inspection records and related activities.
 Provides functionality for scheduling, performing, and reviewing inspections.

 These services encapsulate the business logic and interact with the repository classes to perform CRUD operations.

+## Web Interface

+The web interface allows for managing incidents, corrective actions, inspections, and employees via CRUD operations.
+It is built using Laravel Blade templates and styled with Tailwind CSS.

+### Web Routes

+#### Incidents
+- `/incidents`: Manage incidents.
+- `/incidents/create`: Create a new incident.
+- `/incidents/{id}/edit`: Edit an incident.

+#### Corrective Actions
+- `/corrective-actions`: Manage corrective actions.
+- `/corrective-actions/create`: Create a new corrective action.
+- `/corrective-actions/{id}/edit`: Edit a corrective action.

+#### Inspections
+- `/inspections`: Manage inspections.
+- `/inspections/create`: Create a new inspection.
+- `/inspections/{id}/edit`: Edit an inspection.

+#### Employees
+- `/employees`: Manage employees.
+- `/employees/create`: Create a new employee.
+- `/employees/{id}/edit`: Edit an employee.

+### Notes
+- **CRUD Operations**: All basic CRUD (Create, Read, Update, Delete) operations are supported for incidents, corrective actions, inspections, and employees.
+- **Blade Templates**: The interface is built using Blade templates.
+- **Tailwind CSS**: Styling is handled by Tailwind CSS.
+- **Forms and Views**: Simple and user-friendly forms and views for data management.

+Use the specified routes to navigate and manage data through the web interface.